 Another celebrity admirer of Natalie's clothing line is none other than the daughter of Bill and Hillary Clinton.
 With her 1.72 million followers, Chelsea was keen to spread the word about the inspiring story behind T1 Clothing.

-Chelsea Clinton is a huge voice in the world of diabetes, and has been involved in numerous research initiatives to try and not only tackle the stigmatism attached to the condition, but how to take potential preventative measures.
+Chelsea Clinton is a huge voice in the world of diabetes, and has been involved in numerous initiatives to try and tackle the stigmatism attached to the condition, as well as backing research into possible environmental causes.
 In one of her reports she touts the links between diabetes and global warming.

 BBC Asian Network

 Founder & Creative Director Natalie Balmain was invited to talk to BBC Asian Network's Nomia Iqbal on her popular afternoon show 'The Big Debate' about Type 1 Clothing.
 Joined by Technical Director Parveen Cosr, they discussed the issues that ladies with type 1 diabetes face, as well as how the innovative clothing line tackles these problems and helps to create awareness around the condition.